brockm98/IS-565-March/README.md

 ## Overview
 This project allows for people to install basic tools we learned in class on a new ubuntu vm

+NOTE: Ansible is **NOT** supported on Windows natively

+It is though supported on macOS and most Linux distros

 ## Setup

 ### Installing Ubuntu